-Yoga can be explored as a Path to Self Power, Self Reflection or Self Therapy
+Yoga can be explored as a Path to Self Empowerment, Self Inquiry or Self Therapy

-The word Yoga is by now well known outside India.
-In fact over the last five decades we have seen it quietly and steadily taking root within our Western culture and language.
+Yoga is by now well known outside India.
+Over the last five decades we have seen it quietly and steadily taking root within our Western culture and language.
 Yet if you ask any number of people what Yoga is, you are likely to get many different responses.

-1. Yoga as a means for Self Power
+1. Yoga as a means for Self Empowerment

 Firstly Yoga can be explained as a means to attain a degree of power or control over our body and mind.
 Here Yoga links the body and the mind through physical and mental effort.